 Under normal circumstances, F-1 students may not be enrolled in more than one online course per semester.
-However, the Student and Exchange Visitor Program (SEVP) has made some exceptions due to the COVID-19 pandemic.
+However, the Student and Exchange Visitor Program (SEVP) made exceptions for Fall 2020 due to the COVID-19 pandemic.
 These exceptions, known as the SEVP COVID-19 Guidance was extended to May 2022.

-OISS has created a guide that outlines how these exceptions apply to different groups of students for Fall 2020.
-If you have questions about these exceptions or your particular situation, please reach out to your OISS Advisor, we are happy to help.
+If you have questions about your particular situation, please reach out to your OISS Advisor, we are happy to help.

-You should contact Residential Life for more information about Fall 2020 on-campus housing options.
+You should contact Residential Life for more information about on-campus housing options.
 Residential Life is committed to supporting international undergraduate students with university housing and understand the special circumstances international students face.

 Your OISS Advisor can process your application, update your SEVIS record, and email you an electronic signed I-20 that you can use to begin working.
 Include, J-1 students may visit the OISS Office to pick-up DS-2019.
 OISS has not received approval to electronically sign or email DS-2019s.

-If you are going to be working remotely on CPT due to the COVID-19 outbreak, you do NOT need to update your employment information to say that you are working from home.
+If you are working remotely on CPT due to the COVID-19 outbreak, you do NOT need to update your employment information to say that you are working from home.

 Please note that you cannot work during this time unless you apply for Academic Training.
 If you are interested in learning more about Academic Training, please contact your OISS Advisor.

 F-1 students have a 60-day grace period after graduation, which means you can stay in the US legally for up to 60 days after graduation (not working or studying).
-J-1 students have a 30-day grace period.
-The government has not provided any exceptions to allow students to stay legally in the U.S. beyond their 30- or 60-day grace period after graduation.
-Students who cannot manage to leave in time should consider either applying for OPT or Academic Training, or applying for a change of status to a tourist visa status.
-To apply for OPT or Academic Training, contact your OISS Advisor.
+Students who cannot manage to leave in time should consider either applying for OPT or applying for a change of status to a tourist visa status.
+To apply for OPT, contact your OISS Advisor.
 Information and instructions regarding applying for a change of status with Form I-539 can be found on uscis.gov.

 The Student and Exchange Visitor Program (SEVP) has given international students blanket authorization to volunteer as part of COVID-19 relief efforts.
 They have indicated that F-1 students are not required to obtain employment authorization if they volunteer in an activity related to COVID-19.